Import census data, create data-driven isochrone queries, and understand walking accessibility for specific populations.

 3. Creating an isochrone query based on census data

-Next, we source a census-based dataset of people with long-term health conditions.
-There are many online sources for this data, but we used Basemap's DataCutter tool.
-After extracting the relevant population data as a GeoJSON file, we uploaded it in the same way as the hospital dataset above.
+Next, we source a census-based dataset of people with long-term health conditions in the Leeds area.
+You can download and use the same zipped GeoJSON dataset here, then upload it in the same way as the hospital dataset above.

 Going back to the Isochrone controls, click the Queries tab, then click the add button to create a new isochrone query: